 Relevant experience for MK Solutions:

 - Designed the next generation of provisioning and de-provisioning at University North Carolina,

 - Designed, configured, and maintained the campus web single sign-on system (Internet2’s Shibboleth Identity Provider.

 - Maintained and enhanced the identity integration service and person store, directory-master, including integration with PeopleSoft.

 - Maintained and enhanced UNC’s Heimdal Kerberos infrastructure, including adding password synchronization with AD.

 - Designed, implemented, and maintained the SAML metadata registry for the campus single sign-on system.

-CKM Solutions Role:
+MK Solutions Role:

 Karsten is responsible for the design of system data interfaces and QAs all MICA code developed for projects.